TidierOrg/TidierStrings.jl/docs/src/index.md

 ## TidierStrings

-The goal of this package is to replicate the beauty of Stringr from R in Julia in a way that works with Tidier or as a stand alone function.
+The goal of this package is to replicate the beauty of stringr from R in Julia in a way that works with Tidier or as a stand alone function.

 This package includes: